Marshall Lev Dermer

 Because I have atrial fibrillation, I take Warfarin so my blood coagulation rate is between 2.0 (slower) and 3.0 (faster) on the INR scale.
 To remain in range, I daily balance my doctor-prescribed dose of Warfarin with my Vitamin K consumption.
 Vitamin K control is critical because Vitamin K reduces the effectiveness of Warfarin.

-Daily, I consume about 150 micrograms of Vitamin K from salads, asparagus, avocados, prunes, kiwis, a multiple vitamin, etc. How do I know?
+I discovered that I daily consumed about 150 micrograms of Vitamin K from salads, asparagus, avocados, prunes, kiwis, a multiple vitamin, etc. How do I know?

 First, I read labels.
 In particular, my multivitamin includes about 25 micrograms of Vitamin K. For other sources, I found an app that accesses the Food and Nutrient Database of the USDA.
 As I have an Android smartphone, I have been using “Nutrition Facts.”
 Otherwise, you can access the database here.